sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 | PH09 - WP10 | 016° |  197m |  2437m |
 | WP10 - WP11 | 164° |   92m |  2529m |

+There is a video animation of the flight in [a short youtube video](https://youtu.be/MTA42WUOjUY)

 ## Modifier actions
 A number of the WP types (JUMP, SET_POI, SET_HEAD, RTH) act as modifiers to the current location (i.e. the previous WP), as follows: